 Play Troupe was founded in 1927 by a group of self-described “careless artists, with an utter disregard for tradition and custom.”
-They staged their first production in the Parish Hall at St. Stephen's Church, which still partners with Play Troupe today.
+They staged their first production in the Parish Hall at St. Stephen's Church, which has partnered with Play Troupe throughout its history.

 What followed were decades of high-quality community theater, produced in every available auditorium, church, gymnasium and unsuspecting open space in town!

 Over the years, Play Troupe's industrious members founded a wide variety of programs that all operate under the company's non-profit umbrella.
 These programs included inter-generational theater for children, musicals, straight plays/classics, live-broadcast radio dramas, and even a behind-the-scenes theater discussion series.